Damon-Nunez/personal-pokedex-Damon/README.md

 If you need a refresher, see the JSON Server documentation [here](https://github.com/typicode/json-server#getting-started).

 You will be getting pokemon data from the URL `http://localhost:4000/pokemon`.
+GET Function to get all pokemon data.

 In order for your data to persist, you will be POSTing to the same URL `http://localhost:4000/pokemon`.
+POST request

 Remember, for JSON Server, you will need to include a `Content-Type: application/json` header.
 For the body of the request, see the data structure of the existing pokemon as an exmple.